guaix-ucm/pyemir/doc/user/intro.rst

      $ conda create --name emir python=3

-  Here we are asking that environment to be install under the last version of Python 3.
-You can select a particular Python version with
+  Here we are asking that environment to be created including the last version of Python 3.
+If for any reason you need a particular Python version, you can specify it; for example, to force the use of Python 3.6:

   ::